swrlab/ard-eventhub/docs/QUICKSTART.md

-# ARD-Eventhub / Quickstart
+# ARD Eventhub / Quickstart

-This guide will help you get started with ARD-Eventhub.
+This guide will help you get started with ARD Eventhub.

 No matter if you are a Publisher or Subscriber, you will need a user account to interact with the API.
 Request one through your contacts at SWR Audio Lab or ARD Online.
 Admins can reference the Users docs for account registrations.